 An eyelid surgery procedure can last anywhere between one to three hours.
 Because the main goal is to correct the eyelid, excess fat, skin and muscles are what is removed from the eye by first placing an incision around the upper eyelid creases.
 Depending on patient needs, sometimes incisions in the skin along the outer lower rim of the eye are also made.

 Most patients can return home a few hours after the procedure is complete.
 The recovery time is often based on if a person remained awake during the procedure by choosing a local anesthesia or if they were asleep during the procedure using general anesthesia.
 Both options are available.

 Patients generally recover from eyelids surgery within several weeks.
-Stiches are removed within 2 to 7 days of the procedure.
+Stitches are removed within 2 to 7 days of the procedure.
 It is important to get plenty of rest during the first week after the surgery.
-The swelling and redness which is common after a blepharoplasty should dissipate with time.
+The swelling and redness which is common after a Blepharoplasty should dissipate with time.